 The workforce as a whole is moving closer to remote, distributed teams made of freelance and independent workers, as we uncovered in the top freelance trends of 2016.
 Whenever there’s a shift in the way we work together as a society and economy, uncertainty can create a feeling of fear or anxiousness.
 Fortunately, there are several companies that have embraced remote work culture and have shared their lessons along the way.

-We took a look at the ten companies that are leading the way in remote work and what we can learn from them to become better, more productive and happy remote workers.
+We took a look at the 10 companies that are leading the way in remote work and what we can learn from them to become better, more productive and happy remote workers.
+(Note: The companies below are fully remote.
+For 10 more companies mastering the hybrid remote and HQ setup, check out this list.)

 Automattic was one of the first companies to pave the way in remote work culture.
 Valued at more than $1 billion, Automattic is responsible for developing WordPress.com and a range of products and services for WordPress users.
 The company powers 24% of all websites on the internet today with a 400-person team distributed across 40 countries who don’t share an office or use email.